Facing a Financial Crisis? A Credit Card Hardship Program Can Help

-What Are the Alternatives to Credit Card Hardship Programs?
+Alternatives to Credit Card Hardship Programs

-“If it’s a known period, it actually could be a better solution than either missing payments or going into a hardship program where the credit card company reports it to the bureaus,” said Weiss.
+“If it’s a known period, it actually could be a better solution than either missing payments or going into a hardship program where the credit card company reports it to the credit bureaus,” said Weiss.

-And if you do have some time to prepare before the hardship hits, consider taking out a personal loan with better terms to pay off high-interest credit cards.
+If you do have some time to prepare before the hardship hits, consider taking out a personal loan with better terms to pay off high-interest credit cards.